GUIDE

 In the gold open access model an article’s content is made freely available on the publisher’s online platform.
 The published article is referred to as the “Version of Record” (VoR).
 An article’s VoR is published under a creative commons license that allows others to reuse or republish the content without the explicit permission of the copyright holder.

-As a ‘gold’ open access journal, Design Science is published without any access restriction and receives no subscription revenue.
+As a ‘gold’ open-access journal, Design Science is published without any access restriction and receives no subscription revenue.
 The costs of publication are instead covered by an Article Publishing Charge (APC) — see relevant FAQ for this.
 The authors retain the copyright of their Design Science articles.
-In order to ensure that CUP can report accurate article-level metrics, we encourage authors and other interested parties to link to the published version on the CUP website, rather than to post the full article on their own sites.
+To ensure that CUP can report accurate article-level metrics, we encourage authors and other interested parties to link to the published version on the CUP website, rather than to post the full article on their own sites.

 The costs of publication are covered by an Article Publishing Charge (APC) levied upon the corresponding author, or his/her funding body or institution.
 The APC for Design Science shall be set at USD1622 for papers accepted in 2019, with a discounted rate of USD540 for members of the Design Society.
 Upon acceptance for publication, the corresponding author will be contacted by Rightslink on behalf of Cambridge University Press and will administer the collection of the APC.
 At that stage, the corresponding author can pay by credit card or arrange for an invoice to be issued to his/her funding body or institution.